 Basic rules regarding rights and obligations of employer-employee relationship in Italy can be found in the Constitution, the Civil Code ("Codice Civile") which includes a special section on employment matters, and the Workers' Statute ("Statuto dei Lavoratori"), i.e. Law no. 300/1970 as modified by subsequent legislation.
-Terms and conditions of employment are also fixed by national collective agreements ("NCAs", Contratti collettivi) signed periodically between the trade unions and the employers associations of the same industry.
+Terms and conditions of employment are also fixed by national collective agreements ("NCAs", "Contratti collettivi") signed periodically between the trade unions and the employers' associations of the same business sector.

-These collective bargaining contracts normally regulate the working conditions and establish the minimum wage and salary scales for each particular sector.
+These collective bargaining agreements usually regulate the working conditions and establish the minimum wage and salary scales for each particular sector.

-2. Start of employment
+2. Hiring